 Man Hay Yip

-Man Hay is an associate in the Firm's Banking group in London.
+Man Hay is an associate in the Firm's Debt Finance group in London.
 Her experience includes advising financial institutions, private equity houses and corporate borrowers in relation to a wide range of banking and finance transactions, including cross-border acquisition finance and general bank lending.

 Man Hay has also spent time on secondment at Goldman Sachs in their leveraged finance team and at CVC Credit Partners.